-The Records Unit is an efficient, customer service-oriented entity that performs the processing and retention of all of the OCSO's incident reports, traffic accident reports, tickets, inmate folders, and purchase permits.
-The Records Unit manages tens of thousands of records, and is responsible for the editing, dataentry, retrieval of, and forwarding of information and statistics from these files.
-Other functions of the Records Unit include sex offender registrations, gun registrations, concealed weapons applicant fingerprinting and background checks, pawn entries, freedom-of-information-requests, inmate identity transfer corrections, non-public records entries, and various government agency and citizen requests for reports, background checks, and incarceration information.
+The Records Unit is an efficient and customer service-oriented entity of the Sheriff's Office that performs the processing and retention of all of the OCSO's incident reports, traffic accident reports, tickets, inmate files, and purchase permits.
+The Records Unit manages tens of thousands of records, and is responsible for the editing, data-entry, and the retrieval and forwarding of information and statistics from these files.
+Other functions of the Records Unit include sex offender registrations, gun registrations, concealed weapon applicant fingerprinting and background checks, pawn entries, Freedom of Information Act (F.O.I.A.) requests, inmate identity transfer corrections, non-public records entries, and various government agency and citizen requests for reports, background checks, and incarceration information.